National Energy Efficiency Fund

 Registration in the Registers or Auctions can be made for a single plant or for multiple plants in aggregate form, provided that they are all newly built.

-The Ministerial Decree 04/07/2019 divides the plants that can access the incentives into four groups based on the type, the renewable energy source and the category of intervention:
+The Ministerial Decree 04/07/2019 in conclusion divides the plants that can access the incentives into four groups based on the type, the renewable energy source and the category of intervention:

 Group A includes the plants:

-- newly built photovoltaic, whose modules are installed to replace roof buildings and rural buildings on which the complete removal of Eretnit or asbestos is operated
+- Newly built photovoltaic, whose modules are replace roof buildings and rural buildings.
+Which the complete removal of Eretnit or asbestos operate.

 Group B includes the plants: